fabian1995/GalleryManager/README.md

 You might know that problem: You and your family just returned from Holiday, everyone took some snapshots with his smartphone or photo camera and now saves them on his computer.
 How can you be sure everyone gets the best images?
 This is where you need GalleryManager.

-You can easily create galleries and push them to your NAS or to another server.
+You can easily create galleries and push them to your NAS.
 You can as well download an existing gallery and add images to it.
 This way, everyone can keep his image collections up to date.

 ## Core Features
 Already implemented: